 Jerry Lynch became the greatest pinch-hitter of his era, and one of the best pinch-hitters of all time.
 Although he appeared in 1184 major league games, only 710 of them were in the field (mostly as a left fielder).
 He had 116 career pinch hits.

-He became more or less a regular outfielder (he appeared in 98 games) as a rookie with the Pittsburgh Pirates in 1954, making his debut at age 23 on a team whose average age was 26. he played for the Pirates until 1956, then was drafted by Cincinnati.
+He became more or less a regular outfielder (he appeared in 98 games) as a rookie with the Pittsburgh Pirates in 1954, making his debut at age 23 on a team whose average age was 26.
+That year, he and Toby Atwell had back-to-back homers twice in one game; no Pirate duo would copy them until Neil Walker and Gaby Sanchez in 2014.
+He played for the Pirates until 1956, then was drafted by Cincinnati.
 He played with the Redlegs/Reds until 1963, when he was traded back to Pittsburgh for Bob Skinner.
 He finished his career with Pittsburgh in 1966.
-He was a memebr of the reds, 1961 World Series teams, going 0 for 3 with a walk as the Reds lost in 5 games to the New York Yankees; he had hit a career-high .315 in 96 games that year and his 25 RBI as a pinch-hitter that year are still tied for the major league record (with Joe Cronin in 1943 and Rusty Staub in 1983).
+He was a member of the Reds' 1961 World Series team, going 0 for 3 with a walk as the Reds lost in 5 games to the New York Yankees; he had hit a career-high .315 in 96 games that year and his 25 RBI as a pinch-hitter that year are still tied for the major league record (with Joe Cronin in 1943 and Rusty Staub in 1983).